EmpPowiUDE/NovalandGuide/docs/source/DataRetrievalwithSessionFieldValue.rst

             if player.participant.CSVFireAffected == 0:
                 player.participant.FireAffected = "Nein"

-Each time a fire affected participant has now arrived at this point from the app, the value increases by 1.
+Each time a fire affected participant has now arrived at this point of the app, the value increases by 1.

 Donation
 ___________________